melody1-1/FFMAVP/README.md

 ## How to test sequences？
 1. In the first stage of FFMAVP, we first run data_feature_1.py, then run main_1.py.
 You need to import the specified file.
 2. In the second stage of FFMAVP, we first run data_feature_2.py, then run main_2.py.
 You need to import the specified file.
-3. The model file needs to be unzipping to the specified folder.
+3. The model file needs to be unzipped to the specified folder.
 4. In the first stage, sequences are supplemented to a certain length using complementary.py